Torys

-Torys LLP is a Canadian international corporate law firm with offices in Toronto, Calgary, New York, Montreal and Halifax.
+Torys LLP is a Canadian international corporate law firm with offices in Toronto, Calgary, New York, Montreal, Vancouver and Halifax.
 The firm acts for a wide range of commercial clients and financial institutions in Canada, the United States, and globally.

 History

 The firm was founded in 1941 by Toronto business lawyer John Stewart Donald Tory.

 In the 1960s the firm was renamed Tory Tory DesLauriers & Binnington.

 In 2000, it merged with New York law firm Haythe & Curley and was briefly known as Tory Haythe before being rebranded to Torys LLP.

 Torys became a national firm with the opening of a Calgary office in 2011 and a Montreal office in 2013.

 The firm is one of the Seven Sisters, a group of seven prominent Canadian business law firms.